aspuru-guzik-group/selfies/README.md

 - an example of SELFIES in a generative model can be seen in the directory 'VariationalAutoEncoder_with_SELFIES\'.
 There, SMILES datasets are automatically translated into SELFIES, and used for training of a variational autoencoder (VAE).

+- an example to use SELFIES in a Genetic Algorithm can be seen in this [ICLR2020 paper](https://arxiv.org/abs/1909.11655), with the [code here](https://github.com/aspuru-guzik-group/GA).

 ### Running Tests
 SELFIES uses `pytest` as its testing framework.
 All tests can be found in the `tests/` directory.